pierrenoel/POO-Briefing/02.construct/readme.md

 ## $this

 When you call the construct method, we use $this which is a pseudo-variable.
-It refers to the object we have created below.
+It refers to the object itself.

 ```php
 public function __construct(string $firstName, string $lastName, string $email, string $password){